What Are the Top Complications from Truck Accidents?

 1. Seek Immediate Medical Attention

-After a truck accident, your priority should be your health and well-being.
-Seek immediate medical attention, even if you believe your injuries are minor or if they don't appear right away.
+Your priority after a truck accident should be your health and well-being.
+Seek immediate medical attention, even if you believe your injuries are minor or don't immediately appear.

 Some injuries, such as internal damage or brain injuries, may not be immediately apparent but can have serious long-term consequences.

-By seeking medical care promptly, you not only prioritize your health but also create a documented record of your injuries, which can be vital for your personal injury claim.
+By seeking medical care promptly, you prioritize your health and create a documented record of your injuries, which can be vital for your personal injury claim.

 2. Gather Evidence and Documentation